Juan Pablo Montoya: 2014–2016

-For the 2016 IndyCar Series, he raced for Penske.
+For the 2016 IndyCar Series, Montoya continued to race for Penske.
 Montoya's average qualifying performance dropped from the previous season, however he occasionally raced quicker during a race after a poor qualifying.
 He started third and led 44 of the 110 laps of the Firestone Grand Prix of St. Petersburg before passing teammate Simon Pagenaud to win.
-Montoya started third and led 56 laps in the following Desert Diamond West Valley Phoenix Grand Prix in Phoenix when a flat tyre forced an early pit stop and left him to ninth place, moving Pagenaud into the championship lead.
-He took three more top-tens before an early racing collision in the Indianapolis 500 left him in 33rd, putting him in a points deficit.
-Montoya end the season with five top-tens, and he placed third at Sonoma for eighth in the drivers' standings with 433 points.
+Montoya started third and led 56 laps in the following Desert Diamond West Valley Phoenix Grand Prix in Phoenix when a flat tyre forced an early pit stop and left him in ninth place, moving Pagenaud into the championship lead.
+He took three more top-tens before an early racing collision in the Indianapolis 500 left him in 33rd place, putting him in a points deficit.
+Montoya ended the season with five top-tens, and he placed third at Sonoma for eighth in the drivers' standings with 433 points.

 2017–2022

-Cindric informed him in July 2016 that his future at Penske did not necessarily imply that he would race for them full-time in IndyCar.
+Cindric informed Montoya in July 2016 that his future at Penske did not necessarily imply that he would race for them full-time in IndyCar.
 Montoya was given a spot in Penske's fifth entry for the 2017 Indianapolis 500, but he discussed returning to CGR as well as joining Ed Carpenter Racing, A. J. Foyt Racing, or Andretti Autosport for the entire season.
 He did not reach an agreement with any other teams and remained at Penske for the Indianapolis 500 because he felt the team would give him the best chance of winning.
 Montoya entered both the IndyCar Grand Prix and the Indianapolis 500 in the 2017 IndyCar Series.
 He finished tenth in the first round and sixth in the Indianapolis 500 despite running out of fuel before a pit stop.

 IndyCar chose Montoya to be the test driver of Chevrolet's specification of the Dallara universal aerodynamic kit at the Indianapolis Motor Speedway, Mid-Ohio Sports Car Course, Iowa Speedway, and a street circuit simulation at Sebring International Raceway before the kit's debut in the 2018 season.
 He talked about driving for Schmidt Peterson Motorsports in the 2018 Indianapolis 500, but team owner Sam Schmidt was told that team owner Roger Penske had vetoed such an agreement.
 Montoya would miss the race, focusing solely on his sports car career.
 Montoya talked to McLaren CEO Zak Brown about racing for his team in the 2019 Indianapolis 500, but could not do so as he was under contract to Penske.

 Montoya drove Arrow McLaren SP's No. 86 Dallara-Chevrolet third car in the 2021 IndyCar Series for the GMR Grand Prix and the Indianapolis 500.
 He qualified outside the top-twenty in both races and finished 21st and ninth, respectively.
 Montoya drove the No. 6 Arrow McLaren SP car in both the GMR Grand Prix and the Indianapolis 500 during the 2022 season.
 He finished 24th in the weather-affected GMR Grand Prix following an accident, and eleventh in the Indianapolis 500 after starting 30th.